przemerr/exodusRecovery/README.md

 # ExodusRecovery

-ExodusRecovery is a tool designed to recover funds from the Exodus wallet with provided privatekey (might work with different wallets)
+ExodusRecovery is a tool designed to recover funds from the Exodus wallet with the private key provided within the wallet (might work with different wallets)

 ## Prerequisites